Loading

 The Top Things To Do in Te Anau

-Posted by on
+Posted by Bella Vista on

 For those with the desire to stay somewhere off the typical Queenstown tourist trail, Te Anau is a magical choice, with beauty and splendour everywhere you look.
 Overnighting in Te Anau also has the added benefit of cutting down travel times, Milford Sound and Doubtful Sound are the well-known heroes of the area and what the majority of visitors will come to experience.
 Although these destinations can be done as a day trip from Queenstown, it does make for a very long day.
-Choosing to stay in Te Anau allows a few more hours in the day to explore and enjoy everything on offer.
+Choosing to stay in our Te Anau accommodation allows a few more hours in the day to explore and enjoy everything on offer.

-The picturesque Te Anau township is located on the south-eastern shores of the South Island’s largest lake (344 sq km), Lake Te Anau.
-In Maori legend, the name Te Anau means: Te: the, Ana: cave, and au: swirling.
+The picturesque Te Anau township is located on the southeastern shores of the South Island’s largest lake (344 sq km), Lake Te Anau.
+In Maori legend, the name Te Anau means Te: the, Ana: cave, and au: swirling.
 The name came from the story there were caves located on the lake’s shore filled with numerous glow worms and an underground torrent that ran through the cave.
 The story was true so read on for more on this story and what else you can do in and around Te Anau.

 Te Anau GlowWorm Caves